RamyaSheshadri/vsd-internship/README.md

 Role in Development: Used to generate binary files that can run directly on hardware or in an emulator.
 Output: Produces machine code that is ready to be executed on a device or emulator.

+#### BLL (Bootloader):
+Refers to a software component responsible for initializing and managing the boot process of a system.
+It is commonly found in embedded systems, microcontrollers, and computers.

+#### 1.In Embedded Systems:
+The BLL loader (bootloader) is a small program stored in non-volatile memory, such as flash memory, that runs when the system is powered on or reset.
+It initializes the hardware, configures system peripherals, and loads the main firmware (application) into the device's RAM or directly executes it from memory.
+It may also support features like:Firmware updates via UART, USB, or other interfaces.Diagnostics and troubleshooting during startup.

+#### 2.In Microcontrollers:
+For microcontrollers, the bootloader enables programming the device without needing a dedicated hardware programmer.Example: Arduino microcontrollers use a bootloader to upload sketches via a USB cable.

+#### 3.In Computer Systems:
+A bootloader in computer systems is software that loads the operating system (OS) kernel into memory and transfers control to it.Examples include:GRUB (GNU GRUB): A popular bootloader for Linux systems.
+UEFI Bootloaders: Used in modern systems for faster initialization and support for larger disk sizes.

+#### Why the Name BLL Loader?
+The term "BLL" might be specific to a product, a company, or a framework where it refers to their implementation of a bootloader.
+It could stand for a variation like Basic Link Loader or Boot Link Loader, depending on the context.